 JOANNA SMITH, in her professional and individual capacities,

-Plaintiff assumes that the remaining Proskauer Partners, Of Counsel and Associates that were sued were served when the firm and certain “cherry picked” Partners accepted service and responded to the Amended Complaint.
-Therefore, all of these other Proskauer Defendants named have therefore failed to respond to the Amended Compliant or any other pleadings and therefore should be considered by the Court as defaulting in this lawsuit, despite Proskauer’s carefully crafted attempts to claim they did not know these Partners et al. were sued since the Amended Complaint.
+Plaintiff states that the remaining Proskauer Partners, Of Counsel and Associates that were sued were served when the firm and certain “cherry picked” Partners accepted service and responded to the Amended Complaint.
+Therefore, all of these other Proskauer Defendants named have therefore failed to respond to the Amended Compliant or any other pleadings and therefore should be considered by the Court as defaulting in this lawsuit, despite Proskauer’s carefully crafted attempts to claim they did not know these Partners et al. were sued since the Amended Complaint and now try to hide this fact with the Court it appears ever since.

 That the Amended Complaint approved and docketed by this Court, included at that time over five thousand individuals and corporations as Defendants in this RICO and ANTITRUST lawsuit and all should have been served by either the Court or Plaintiff according to procedure and law and ALL Defendants should have been compelled to respond.

 That only a select “cherry picked” group of the Original Complaint Defendants and the newly added Amended Complaint Defendants responded to the Amended Complaint, in opposite of law and setting new precedence by this Court, when the Court apparently “cherry picked” with Proskauer which Defendants to serve and respond and which ones did not have to.
-Plaintiff demands the Court to clarify just how this prejudicial “cherry picking” scheme was decided, as the Court states in the Order dated August 13, 2012, “The remaining defendants are directed to save their resources and not file any opposition papers to the instant Motion.”
+Plaintiff demands the Court to clarify just how and under what law this prejudicial “cherry picking” of Defendants scheme was decided, as the Court states in the Order dated August 13, 2012, “The remaining defendants are directed to save their resources and not file any opposition papers to the instant Motion.”

-That Plaintiff demands this Court list each and every Defendant by name that comprises the “remaining defendants” who do not have to file opposition papers, as it is evidenced herein that no one at this point, Plaintiff, Defendants and this Court, seem to know or agree on just exactly who the Amended Complaint Defendants are.
-It is unclear how many were served the Original and Amended Complaint and how many were not.
+That Plaintiff demands this Court list each and every Defendant by name that comprises the “remaining defendants” who do not have to file opposition papers, as it is evidenced herein that Defendants and this Court do not seem to know or agree on just exactly who the Amended Complaint Defendants are.
+It is unclear how many were served the Original and Amended Complaint and how many were not, again wholly prejudicing the lawsuit.
 It is unclear as evidenced herein who and how many have responded to pleadings and in what capacities they have responded and who responded for them as counsel and in what capacities.
 In fact, Proskauer claims in their response that there are “hundreds” of Defendants in the Amended Complaint, if so, where are their responses and how many exactly is “hundreds?”

-That Proskauer claims in their response that Plaintiff is seeking leave to amend to add “thousands” of Defendants, yet this is merely another attempt to claim these thousands of Amended Complaint Defendants are now “new” in attempts to cover up the fact that they were all named in the Amended Complaint but that service was interfered with and that they are actually Defendants in this lawsuit since that time the Amended Complaint was filed.
+That Proskauer claims in their response that Plaintiff is seeking leave to amend to add “thousands” of Defendants, yet this is merely another attempt to claim these thousands of Amended Complaint Defendants are now “new” in attempts to cover up the fact that they were all named in the Amended Complaint but that service was interfered with and that they are actually Defendants in this lawsuit since that time the Amended Complaint was filed and have not pleaded legal responses due to Obstruction through interference of service.